Orange-OpenSource/Orange-Boosted-Bootstrap/docs-orange/components/navbar-orange.md

 {% endexample %}

 Using icons as links is possible, be sure to add the `.icon` class to the `.nav-link` element for proper alignement.
+{% callout warning %}
+#### Accessibility

+In addition to this `.active` class to show the current page in the navbar, you must use `aria-current="page"` state.
+This is to ensure a better accessibility to assistive technologies (as screenreaders , screen magnifiers...) that can support it by warning the user of the current element position and type, here it's the current page.
+{% endcallout %}

 ## Supra bar